-Dr Darren Gray, an infectious disease epidemiologist, is a Research Fellow at Griffith University, Visiting Scientist at the Queensland Institute of Medical Research, Adjunct Lecturer at the University of Queensland, and an Adjunct Associate Professor at the Hunan Institute of Parasitic Diseases, China.
+Dr Darren Gray, an infectious disease epidemiologist, is a Research Fellow at the University of Queensland in the School of Population Health, and an Adjunct Associate Professor at the Hunan Institute of Parasitic Diseases, China.
 He completed a Bachelor of Science (Microbiology) in 1999; Master of Science (Tropical Infectious Diseases) in 2001; Graduate Certificate in Public Health (Tropical Health) in 2003; and was awarded in 2008 a PhD (Population Health: Tropical Health) from the University of Queensland, Australia.
 He has a track record in epidemiology, international and tropical health, medical parasitology, schistosomiasis, infectious disease transmission dynamics, clinical and field based research, statistical and mathematical modelling and data management.
 His current research investigates the transmission and control of schistosomiasis, tuberculosis, echinococcosis and the soil-transmitted helminths, some of the most prevalent and important bacterial and parasitic infections that cause much suffering and economic loss worldwide.
 He aims to develop new public health interventions against these pathogens that will lead to their sustainable control and eventual elimination.
 Dr Gray is recognised internationally for his work on schistosomiasis epidemiology and control and has published in high quality journals, notably Lancet Infectious Diseases, Clinical Microbiology Reviews, PLoS Medicine and PLoS NTDs.
 He has been cited highly and was recently invited to write a clinical review for the British Medical Journal.
 He has worked in international health since 2004 particularly Southeast Asia (China and the Philippines).
 Dr Gray also has 10 years clinical experience working in pathology and phlebotomy in Brisbane hospitals.
 He has received awards from the National Health and Medical Research Council, Australia, Australian Society of Parasitology, University of Queensland and Griffith University.
 He currently supervises 2 PhD students; and is a member of the Australian Society for Parasitology and the American Society of Tropical Medicine and Hygiene.
-Link to group profile.
+Link to school profile.

 Dr Darren Grice